KIT-TVA/Vari-Joern/README.md

 Only Joern is supported at the moment.
 Joern takes the following option:

-- `command`
+- `joern-path`
-    - Specifies the name or the location of the `joern` executable.
+    - Specifies the path to the Joern executables.
+If this is empty, the system path is used.
+If a relative path is specified, it is relative to the location of the configuration file.
-    - Optional: yes, default: `"joern"`
+    - Optional: yes, default: `""`

 ### Example configuration